hakerdefo/zola-blog/README.md

 # zola-blog
-My blog based on Zola SSG.
+The place where code for my blog built using Zola lives.